History of Idemitsu Tanker Co.,Ltd.

 Idemitsu Tanker Co.,Ltd. takes charge of Overseas Transportation Division as an affiliate of the IDEMITSU Group.
 The history of the division began with the construction of the first generation Nissho Maru (14,000 DWT) in 1938, and the second generation Nissho Maru (18,000 DWT) was constructed in 1951.
 The second generation Nissho Maru created a sensation worldwide when it transported oil from Iran in 1953.

 The company made a significant contribution to the beginning of the age of supertankers by constructing then the largest third generation Nissho Maru in 1962 and the first VLCC Idemitsu Maru over 200,000 DWT in 1966.
-It has continued making ships of superb grade; the number of ships under the company's management now totals 7.

 In recent years, the company has actively engaged in dispatching marine superintendents and inspecting various tankers as a practitioner of SIRE, focusing on pursuing safe operation in petroleum transportation.